Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 The results were published in the US journal Cyberpsychology, Behaviour and Social Networking.

-But since social media has become something we cannot do without today, the researchers desired to see if little breaks can help, at least in the short term.
+But since social media has become something we cannot do without today, taking breaks or limiting your use in some way can do a world of good.

 But this isn't for young people alone.
 Of course, the study participants included both young and older adults, and the benefits reached across all ages.

-"If you are spending hours each week scrolling and you feel it is negatively impacting you, it could be worth cutting down on your usage to see if it helps," says Dr. Lambert.
+"If you are spending hours each week scrolling and you feel it is negatively impacting you, it could be worth cutting down on your usage to see if it helps," the study author said.

-The research could only find out the short-term benefits of taking breaks from social media.
+The research focused on the short-term benefits of taking breaks from social media.
 However, they now have their eyes on extending the study timeline, following participants for weeks to see if the benefits can last over time.